mattvenn/zero-to-asic-www/content/terminology/verification.md

 Then I run a tool that uses a solver to prove that this assertion will always hold.
 If there is any way it can fail it will produce a short trace called a counter example.
 Even though this example is very simple it's good to know that if I do something that accidentally messes up this property the assertion will fail, alerting me.

-I have made a short course on Formal Verification for Symbiotic EDA you can follow here:
+I have made a short course on Formal Verification you can follow here:

 {{< youtube _5R35QFsXM4 >}}